Sartorius Aktiengesellschaft (OTCMKTS:SARTF) Reaches New 12-Month High at $733.10

-Sartorius Aktiengesellschaft (OTCMKTS:SARTF) shares hit a new 52-week high during mid-day trading on Monday .
-The company traded as high as $733.10 and last traded at $733.10, with a volume of 0 shares.
+Shares of Sartorius Aktiengesellschaft (OTCMKTS:SARTF) hit a new 52-week high during mid-day trading on Monday .
+The company traded as high as $733.10 and last traded at $733.10, with a volume of 0 shares traded.
 The stock had previously closed at $733.10.

-Several research analysts have commented on the company.
-DZ Bank restated a “neutral” rating on shares of Sartorius Aktiengesellschaft in a research note on Wednesday, May 26th.
-AlphaValue raised shares of Sartorius Aktiengesellschaft to a “reduce” rating in a research note on Tuesday, July 6th.
-Zacks Investment Research upgraded shares of Sartorius Aktiengesellschaft from a “hold” rating to a “buy” rating and set a $640.00 target price on the stock in a research note on Saturday, July 24th.
-Finally, Societe Generale restated a “buy” rating on shares of Sartorius Aktiengesellschaft in a research report on Tuesday, July 27th.
-One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and a consensus price target of $640.00.
+Several research firms recently commented on SARTF.
+AlphaValue upgraded Sartorius Aktiengesellschaft to a “reduce” rating in a research report on Tuesday, July 6th.
+DZ Bank restated a “neutral” rating on shares of Sartorius Aktiengesellschaft in a research report on Wednesday, May 26th.
+Societe Generale reiterated a “buy” rating on shares of Sartorius Aktiengesellschaft in a research report on Tuesday, July 27th.
+Finally, Zacks Investment Research raised shares of Sartorius Aktiengesellschaft from a “hold” rating to a “buy” rating and set a $640.00 price target on the stock in a report on Saturday, July 24th.
+One equities research analyst has rated the stock with a sell rating, three have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+The stock presently has a consensus rating of “Hold” and a consensus target price of $640.00.

 Sartorius Aktiengesellschaft Company Profile (OTCMKTS:SARTF)